-According to Moneyfacts finance expert Sylvia Waycot, women are aware of their worth.
+According to Moneyfacts finance expert Sylvia Waycott, women know their worth.
 This makes it even more surprising that so many women have not fully protected their financial futures.

 Being a Smart Life Insurance Shopper

-When shopping for critical illness and life cover, women want the best prices.
-Gender neutral pricing when into effect at the end of 2012 with the introduction of the EU Gender Directive.
+Women want the best prices when shopping for critical illness and life cover.
+Gender-neutral pricing was enacted at the end of 2012 with the introduction of the EU Gender Directive.
 This increased the premiums for life policies and some other products for women.

-Value-added features should also be taken into account because these are often useful benefits.
+Value-added features should also be considered because these are often useful benefits.
 This ensures that women receive the best deals for the cover they want.

-A lump sum benefit provided by a life insurance policy is not subject to income or capital gains tax and when structured as a trust, is also exempt from inheritance tax.
-Joint cover is available for married women and critical illness cover can be added to a life policy for increased protection.
+A lump sum benefit provided by a life insurance for retired women policy is not subject to income or capital gains tax.
+When structured as a trust, is also exempt from inheritance tax.
+Joint cover is available for married women, and critical illness cover can be added to a life policy for increased protection.

 Items To Take Note Of

-The type and amount of life cover varies based on the personal circumstances of the woman.
+The type and amount of life cover vary based on the woman’s personal circumstances.
 The least expensive cover may not be the best cover for the prospective insured.
-Once the policy is bound, the female is covered for the term listed in the policy but if premiums are not paid cover will be cancelled.
+Once the policy is bound, the female is covered for the term listed in the policy, but if premiums are not paid, the cover will be cancelled.